imsurajsharma/TikTok-API-Python/README.md

 For this API you have to use Proxy Sever.
 You can buy any shared proxy server from any website.
 Well, I am using Luminati and it works for me.
 So, if you also want to use Luminati then you can buy from this URL-https://bit.ly/2USDQCf
 May be you will get 5$ joining bonus, if you use my link.
-Thanks you
+Thank you

 ### Purpose
 Well this API is useful for getting User Information and Video details.